What is Integrative Trauma Therapy?

-As a psychotherapist, I have spent over 30 years learning about mental health, psychology and psychotherapy.
-During that time I have studied a number of therapy models, including:
+I am a Psychotherapist, Writer & Teacher based in London.
+As an Advanced Accredited Schema Therapist, Trainer & Supervisor, Internal Family Systems Therapist and Integrative Trauma Therapist I also draw from a wide range of highly effective, trauma-informed models.
+I have spent over 30 years learning about mental health, psychology and psychotherapy and, during that time, have studied a number of therapy models, including:

 • Cognitive behaviour therapy